Loading

 What Happens During an Org Migration Window?

-During an org migration window, the org experiences a period of time where org access is in read-only mode .
-This is referred to as the org migration event window.
-This event window is required to let the migration processes make a consistent copy of the org’s data.
-The org migration tool orchestrates the copy of data from all source pod SORs to corresponding target pod SORs.
-Once all SOR data has been successfully copied, the org is ready to be activated on the target instance.
+During an org migration window, the org enters read-only mode.
+This is the org migration event window, required to make a consistent copy of the org's data.
+The org migration tool orchestrates copying data from all source Systems of Record (SOR) to the corresponding target SOR.
+Once all SOR data is successfully copied, the org is activated on the target instance.

 Relational Database (DB)

-Since Salesforce is a multi-tenant system, i.e. multiple tenants share database resources, standard database migration tools are not usable for our use case.
-Instead we built a custom data copy tool.
-This tool is run on Salesforce application servers.
-It has Copy and Validation stages.
+Since Salesforce is a multi-tenant system — where multiple customers share database resources — standard database migration tools are not applicable.
+Salesforce uses a custom data copy tool that runs on Salesforce application servers.
+This tool has two stages: Copy and Validation.

 Copy

 Data is stored in database tables.
-Table copy takes place in chunks.
-Chunks may be copied in parallel for performance.
-The following steps are involved in copying a chunk:
+Table copy takes place in chunks, which may be copied in parallel for performance.
+Each chunk is processed as follows:

-1. Read the data from the source pod’s database using standard Structured Query Language (SQL) through Java Database Connectivity (JDBC)
+1. Read data from the source pod's database using standard SQL (Structured Query Language) through JDBC (Java Database Connectivity).

-2. Transport the data to the target pod over HTTPS using end-to-end Transport Layer Security (TLS) encryption
+2. Transport data to the target pod over HTTPS using end-to-end TLS (Transport Layer Security) encryption.

-3. Insert the data into the target pod's database using standard SQL through JDBC.
-In the event of a chunk copy failure (failures could happen anywhere in the pipeline - source, network, target), the entire chunk copy is retried.
-There is no limit on the number of retries.
+3. Insert data into the target pod's database using standard SQL through JDBC.
+If a chunk copy fails for any reason (source, network, or target failure), the entire chunk is retried with no retry limit.

 Validation

-After all table data has been copied, we run a validation process.
-This process performs the following steps on every table:
+After all table data is copied, a validation process runs on every table:

-1. Run SQL queries using JDBC to collect the row count and checksum (of a subset of fields) on the source pod’s database and target pod’s database
+1. Run SQL queries using JDBC to collect the row count and checksum of a subset of fields on both the source and target databases.

-2. Compare row counts and checksums from source and target pods.
+2. Compare row counts and checksums from source and target.

-If all the validations complete successfully, the Relational Database copy has completed successfully.
+If all validations complete successfully, the Relational Database copy is complete.

 FileForce (Keystone)

-Keystone is composed of a metadata catalog and a store for extents.
-The metadata catalog is stored in the relational database as tables.
-The extent store is API driven and globally accessible -- target instances can access extents on source instances.
+Keystone is composed of a metadata catalog and a store for file extents.
+The metadata catalog is stored in the relational database.
+The extent store is API-driven and globally accessible — target instances can access extents on source instances.

 NoSQL Database (HBase)

-4. Copy metadata for the given org to the target cluster.
-This is needed for copying over Phoenix table views that won’t get replicated (in the current release).
+4. Copy metadata for the org to the target cluster (required for Phoenix table views not covered by replication).

 What Happens After an Org Migration?

-On activation, the org will once again accept read-write requests serviced on the target pod.
-New writes will land on the target pod SOR stores.
+On activation, the org accepts read-write requests on the target pod.
+New writes land on the target pod's SOR stores.

 Sandboxes

 Sandboxes are not moved as part of an org migration.
-Sandboxes remain on the CS instance where they were located until they are refreshed.
-Existing sandboxes remain where they are until they are either deleted by the customer or the sandbox is refreshed, at which point the new sandbox org will be created in the same region as the production org.
-Metadata migration tools such as Change Sets and Ant continue to operate exactly as they did when the Sandbox and Production instances were in the same region as each other.
+Sandboxes remain on the CS instance where they were located until refreshed.
+Existing sandboxes remain where they are until deleted by the customer or refreshed.
+Upon refresh, the new sandbox org is created in the same region as the production org.
+Metadata migration tools such as Change Sets and Ant continue to operate exactly as before the migration.

 Search Operations

-During the migration, search data backups are restored on the target servers.
-No data is removed from the source.
-Doing so allows Salesforce to easily roll back or abort operations, with no customer impact.
+During migration, search data backups are restored on the target servers.
+No data is removed from the source, which allows Salesforce to roll back or abort operations without customer impact.

 See Also